 Null

-checks if a context key is absent in the request.
+Null checks if a context key is absent in the request.
 If the policy value is "true", the key must not exist in the request.
 If the policy value is "false", the key must exist in the request.
 Yes, it's that not-unconfusing.

 You can NOT use policy variables in the value of this operator.